-Mosquito Magnet® offers several mosquito trap models, including the Patriot, Independence and Executive.
+Mosquito Magnet® offers several mosquito trap models, including the Patriot Plus and Executive.
 The traps work by converting propane to carbon dioxide (CO2) along with heat and moisture to attract the pests.

 Using Counterflow™, the trap vacuums mosquitoes into the trap, where they dehydrate and die within 24 hours.
 For Mosquito Magnet® traps, there are also accessory options such as trap covers, nets, and attractants.